Step 1: Controlling Tank by Subscribing to the Joy Topic

 sudo apt install ros-kinetic-joy

-If the Joy package has been successfully installed, you can start the joy node with the following command.
+If the Joy package installation succeeds, you can start the Joy node with:

 rosrun joy joy_node

-When the Joy node starts and successfully detects the joystick, the topic that publishes the status of the joystick’s axis and buttons will be generated.
-This can be checked with the following command.
+When the Joy node starts and successfully detects the joystick, it generates a topic that publishes the joystick’s axis and button states.
+You can check this with:

 rostopic list

-This command shows a list of topics currently available in the system.
-Check to see if
+This command displays a list of topics currently available in the system.
+Check if:

 /joy

-is displayed here.
-This is the topic that the joy node is publishing to, and it is named “/joy”.
-Topic names can be managed hierarchically, similar to the file system, with the first slash indicating that the name is defined at the top level.
+appears here.
+This is the topic that the Joy node publishes, named “/joy”.
+Topic names can be managed hierarchically like a filesystem, with the leading slash indicating a top-level definition.

-Let’s see what this joy topic is all about.
-Try running the following command.
+Let’s examine what this joy topic contains.
+Try running:

 rostopic info /joy